Lagos Cocktail Week celebrates mixologists, bartenders

 In the same vein, Chiamaka Efelu, brand manager, Star Radler, said that Nigerian Breweries is a customer-centric company which inspired the decision to sponsor Lagos Cocktail Week.

-She said that Nigerian Breweries recognizes the growing cocktail culture in Nigeria and want to be a part of it so the brand can connect with our consumers.
+She said that Nigerian Breweries recognizes the growing cocktail culture in Nigeria and wants to be a part of it so the brand can connect with our consumers.